 Kathleen Firth, a TD Bank customer and a British citizen, was in a rush to catch a flight home.

 “I don’t see what good chaining people to a door will do,” Firth said.
 “I’ve seen [this form of protest] in Britain, but it hasn’t worked.”

 Despite the disagreements, relations between police and protesters were friendly.
 Police respected protesters’ space, and non-chained protesters offered the officers coffee and food.
 After five-and-a-half hours, however, it was time for the police to end the demonstration.

 Police and firefighters were let into the building by employees through a side door.
 The fire department then cut a window out in the entryway to reach the three-person group and cut the chains with heavy duty bolt cutters.
 Once the chains were broken, police apprehended the chained-up protesters.

 Four of the five members who had sat in the doorways were arrested.
 One unchained herself before the other arrests were made.

 Employees of the Amherst TD Bank declined to comment.

-Email [email protected] or follow him on Twitter @Jon_H_Decker.
+Email Jon at [email protected] or follow him on Twitter @Jon_H_Decker.